adammiller1/architecture-center/docs/anti-patterns/chatty-io/index.md

 - Sometimes it helps to partition the information for an object into two chunks, *frequently accessed data* that accounts for most requests, and *less frequently accessed data* that is used rarely.
 Often the most frequently accessed data is a relatively small portion of the total data for an object, so returning just that portion can save significant I/O overhead.

-- When writing data, avoid locking resources for longer than necessary to reduce the chances of contention during a lengthy operation.
+- When writing data, avoid locking resources for longer than necessary, to reduce the chances of contention during a lengthy operation.
 If a write operation spans multiple data stores, files, or services, then adopt an eventually consistent approach.
 See [Data Consistency guidance][data-consistency-guidance].

-- If you buffer data in memory, in order to optimize write requests, the data is vulnerable if the process crashes.
-If the data rate typically experiences bursts or is relatively sparse, it may be safer to buffering the data in an external durable queue such as [Event Hubs](http://azure.microsoft.com/en-us/services/event-hubs/).
+- If you buffer data in memory before writing it, the data is vulnerable if the process crashes.
+If the data rate typically has bursts or is relatively sparse, it may be safer to buffer the data in an external durable queue such as [Event Hubs](http://azure.microsoft.com/en-us/services/event-hubs/).

-- Consider caching data retrieved from a service or database.
+- Consider caching data that you retrieve from a service or a database.
 This can help to reduce the volume of I/O, by avoiding repeated requests for the same data.
 For more information, see [Caching best practices][caching-guidance].

 ## How to detect the problem